Antinuclear Antibodies (ANA), IgG by ELISA with Reflex to ANA HEp-2 Substrate, IgG by IFA and ENA Confirmation

 Specimens are screened for ANA using ELISA.
 If ANA IgG is detected by ELISA, then Antinuclear Antibody (ANA), HEp-2, IgG by IFA will be added.
 If ANA, IgG by IFA is confirmed positive with a titer of 1:80 or greater, then a titer and pattern will be reported.
 In addition, samples positive for ANA, IgG by IFA will reflex to Double-Stranded DNA (dsDNA) Antibody, IgG by ELISA; Jo-1 Antibody, IgG; Smith/RNP (ENA) Antibody, IgG; Scleroderma (Scl-70) (ENA) Antibody, IgG; Smith (ENA) Antibody, IgG; SSA 52 and 60 (Ro) (ENA) Antibodies, IgG; and SSB (La) (ENA) Antibody, IgG.
 If Double-Stranded DNA (dsDNA) Antibody, IgG by ELISA is detected, then Double-Stranded DNA (dsDNA) Antibody, IgG by IFA (using Crithidia luciliae) will be added.
 Additional charges apply.

-ANA determined by indirect fluorescence assay (IFA) use HEp-2 substrate and IgG-specific conjugate at a screening dilution of 1:80.
-If positive, patterns reported include homogeneous, speckled, centromere, nucleolar, nuclear dots, or cytoplasmic.
-All positive results are reported with endpoint titers, at no additional charge.
+ANA identified by indirect fluorescence assay (IFA) using HEp-2 substrate and IgG-specific conjugate at a screening dilution of 1:80.
+Positive nuclear patterns reported include homogeneous, speckled, centromere, nucleolar, or nuclear dots.
+Positive cytoplasmic patterns reported include reticular/AMA, discrete/GW body-like, polar/golgi-like, rods and rings, or cytoplasmic speckled patterns.
+All positive results are reported with endpoint titers at no additional charge.

 86038; if reflexed, add 86039; if reflexed, add 86235 x7 and 86225; if reflexed, add 86256